djalbat/the-occam-user-manual/getting-to-grips-with-the-ide.md

 It feels as if little explanation of the editor's functionality is needed and it will hopefully feel familiar to anyone who has used such tools before.
 There are two toolbars that go along with it, namely the find and Unicode toolbars.
-These are tied up with the keyboard shortucts, which is perhaps the only things that require further explanation.
+These are tied up with the keyboard shortcuts, which is perhaps the only things that require further explanation.

 Starting with the fold functionality, folds can of course be expanded or collapsed by clicking on their buttons with the mouse.
-The curresponding keyboard shortcuts are the command or control key together with the plus and minus keys which will expand or collapse any folds enclosing the selections, respectively.
+The corresponding keyboard shortcuts are the command or control key together with the plus and minus keys which will expand or collapse any folds enclosing the selections, respectively.
 Holding down the shift key at the same time will expand or collapse all the folds.

 There are two kinds of find functionality, namely what might be calling finding and grouping.